Track important metrics like conversion rate, keyword impressions, SEO rankings, and more with our Bing dashboard.

 What is a Bing Dashboard?

-A Bing dashboard compiles and displays all of the relevant data associated with the Bing SEO and Bing ad campaigns you manage for your clients.
-The goal of displaying all this data in a single view is to help you better understand how well or poorly a campaign is performing so you can run it more effectively.
+A Bing dashboard compiles and displays all of the relevant data associated with your clients’ SEO and ad campaigns in the Bing search engine.
+The goal of displaying all this marketing data in a single view is to help your agency better understand how well or poorly your campaigns are performing so you can optimize them accordingly.

-The success of your Bing ads campaign isn’t measured using a single KPI or metric.
+The success of your Bing Ads or SEO campaign isn’t measured using a single KPI or metric.
 In fact, it’s not even a matter of multiple metrics when looked at individually.
 Instead, you need to look at how all the different metrics work together to give you a better idea of success and effectiveness.

-It can be difficult to keep track of all the moving parts, let alone understand how they work together for the good (or bad) of the ad campaign, especially if you can’t view them concurrently.
-However, using a dashboard like AgencyAnalytics solves that problem for you by pulling in Bing Ads, Bing Webmaster Tools and more.
-Running your campaign with a dashboard like this gives you the ability to track all of the essential performance metrics associated to your campaign without missing a beat and clearly communicate those to your clients.
+It can be difficult to keep track of all the moving parts, let alone understand how they work together for the good (or bad) of the ad campaigns, especially if you can’t view them concurrently.
+Using a dashboard like AgencyAnalytics solves that problem for agencies by pulling in Bing Ads, Bing Webmaster Tools, and more.
+Running your marketing campaigns with a dedicated Bing dashboard like this gives your agency the ability to track all of the essential performance metrics associated with your campaigns and allows you to clearly communicate those results to your clients.

-When you can show your clients that you know exactly what’s going on with their campaigns in real time and can make positive adjustments as necessary, you’ll build more confidence in your abilities to effectively manage their money and help them achieve their goals.
+When your agency can show your clients that you know exactly what’s going on with their campaigns in real time and optimize campaigns as needed, you’ll build more confidence in your abilities to effectively manage their money and help clients achieve their goals.
 The dashboard enables you to have full control over the intricacies and fine details of each ad campaign.

 What's Included in Our Bing Dashboard Template